-Punters including ‘corner shop’ setups inflated the price with rampant price speculation – based on nothing more than historic (and a short history at that!) rise of the price of the coin from only a few cents to almost $20 000 each.
+Punters including ‘corner shop’ setups inflated the price with rampant price speculation.
+Speculation based on nothing more than historic (and a short history) rise of the price of the coin from only a few cents to almost $20 000 each.

-That way, the natural laws of supply and demand would drive up the price of Bitcoin, as it became rarer though needed, but harder to attain (through mining) and as it encroached its supposed 21-million-unit limit.
+That way, the natural laws of supply and demand would drive up the price of Bitcoin, as it became rarer though needed.
+It is already becoming harder to attain (through mining) and as it encroaches its supposed 21-million-unit limit.

 “The fact that people keep talking today that bitcoin is below 10,000, it’s a disaster, or bitcoin is above 10,000 and that’s crazy.
-I think the fact that bitcoin is still alive, and attracting so much attention, the fact that we’re talking about bitcoin in Davos with a Nobel Prize winner, a central bank governor and a seasoned investor, I think that’s a powerful tool.” – Jennifer Zhu Scott (Radian Partners principal).
+I think the fact that bitcoin is still alive, and attracting so much attention, is the fact that we’re talking about bitcoin in Davos with a Nobel Prize winner, a central bank governor and a seasoned investor.
+I think that’s a powerful tool.” – Jennifer Zhu Scott (Radian Partners principal).

 Global leaders pledging to take tougher measures to regulate cryptocurrencies raises cause for concern for people who have a significant amount invested in it.

 One such example is the impulse people have when purchasing items that are supposedly on ‘special’ or at a low price.

-A 75% discount on a pair of shoes only means the seller has marked it up so much that he or she can still make a small profit when they knock it down by that much!
+A 75% discount on a pair of shoes only tells you that the seller has marked it up so high that they could still make a profit when they knock it down by that much!

-So, what will happen from here on: provided it is not outright outlawed – which is proving to be difficult as even the South Korean government have now softened their tough stance on the Crypto Exchanges.
+So, what will happen from here on?
+Provided it is not outright outlawed – which is proving to be difficult as even the South Korean government have now softened their tough stance on the Crypto Exchanges.

 This is after they discovered what a tax ‘gold mine’ Crypto exchanges can be.
 This is then when the speculative buying will begin again.